keen/keen-js/README.md

 ## Querying events

-Queries are first-class citizens, complete with parameter getters and setters.

 The `<Client>.run` method is available on each configured client instance to run one or many analyses on a given project.
 Read more about running multiple analyses below.